PAP 3a results: what does it mean?

 - CIN result: The biopsy provides a CIN classification: CIN 1 (mild), CIN 2 (moderate), or CIN 3 (severe).

-- Policy: Depending on the CIN result, the gynecologist advises observation, follow-up, or treatment.
+- Policy: Depending on the CIN result, the gynecologist advises waiting, monitoring, or treatment.

 The difference between PAP and CIN